cpj/spring-2012/05-week-five/README.md

 - Create a map using leaflet.js that has pop-ups of a series of photographs in a specific location.

 ##Sinatra
-- Refactor your portfolio site to use the Sinatra::Base class.
+- Refactor your portfolio site to use views.
 Learn how to do this by reading chapter three of _Sinatra: Up and Running_.

 ##reading and other stuff:
 - Read chapter five of _Code Simplicity_.